Michael McFadyen's Scuba Diving - Harlequin Slope, Indonesia

 |Harlequin Shrimp||Harlequin Shrimp |

 This was an excellent dive, as good as any dive you would ever want to do.
-The visibility was probably 30 metres and the water temperature was about 27Â°C. Click here to return to see the dive profile from my computer.
+The visibility was probably 30 metres and the water temperature was about 27Â°C.

 Click here to return to the list of sites we did at Tulamben.